aparinrodion/softarex/README.md

 To run frontend: npm start in frontend folder

-To run backend: add email credentials to environment variables for email notifications
+To run backend: add email credentials to environment variables for email notifications and start spring-boot application